Stewart-Robertson/superannuation-fund/README.md

-# superannuation_fund
+# End-to-end Data Project
 An end-to-end creation and analysis of a fictional Australian Superannuation fund's member data.

+1. Generating synthetic data
+2. Performing EDA and data profiling using agents
+3. Creating a triple-layer SQL Data Warehouse in Snowflake with AWS S3 storage integration
+4. Connecting to the Data Warehouse in Tableau and building a BI Dashboard

 ## The Data Model – Star Schema